 Students studying abroad (except those on official exchange programs) are charged an administrative fee of $1,500 per semester abroad.
 Be sure to notify your parents/guardians of this fee, which covers some of the costs associated with the administration of the study abroad process.

-Institutional grants and Federal Perkins loans are only available for the following:
+Institutional grants and Federal Stafford loans are only available for the following:

 · Students who study at C.V.
 Starr-Middlebury Schools Abroad

 · Students who are pre-approved International Studies majors with a focus in South Asian Studies who study abroad in the region of focus

 · Students who are pre-approved International Studies majors with a focus in African Studies (with a language focus other than French) who study abroad in the region of focus (IS/AS majors with a French language focus are normally expected to study at the Middlebury School in Cameroon)

 · IP&E majors with a focus on Africa studying abroad in Africa (with a language focus other than French) who study abroad in the region of focus (IPE majors with a French language focus are normally expected to study at the Middlebury School in Cameroon)